 He crouched for a closer look.
 She was all scratched up, skirts torn, yellow hair matted and knotted.
 A nasty gash dripped along her left forearm.
 His dagger was lying beside her in the dirt, glinting with fresh blood.
 Accidently slashed herself by the look of it, probably while she was running.
 He tightened his mouth at the sharp twist in his chest.
 She was barely a woman.
 Innocent, vulnerable.

-Growling, he shook his head.
+He shook his head with a growl.
 He should wake her, drag her out by the hair kicking and screaming.
 It’s all that the Paleskin deserved, her and her kind.
 They had no right to sympathy.
 They lost that right when they invaded his land and murdered his people.

 He tried to urge himself to his feet but slumped to his arse instead, suddenly breathless.
 It sometimes took him like this—the old pain, the heartache.
 It was like a great weeping sore buried deep in his chest.
 It ripped.
 It tore.
-He slapped himself hard in the face, and when that didn’t work ground his nail into the wound still healing on his thigh until he hissed at the pain.
+He shook himself, then ground his nail into the wound still healing on his thigh until he hissed at the pain.
 Anything to push the tears back.
 Glaring at the girl, he spat.
 Why now?
 Why her?

 I am Mock the Merciless.
 To know me is to know death made flesh.

 The pain receded.
 He straightened his back.
 Renewed strength coursed through his thighs as he stood.
 Hate.
 Rage.
 Fire.
 Everything he knew so well.
 Unsheathing the blade at his hip, he slashed at the bushes.
 The girl jerked awake, her blue eyes widening as she screamed and scrambled away, deeper into her hidey hole.
-He swiped at her with a growl, missed.
+He swiped at her, missed.

 ‘Leave me alone!’